 United World College Scholarships

-The United World Colleges (UWC) is a global educational movement bringing together students from over 80 nations to study at one of 12 campuses, each with its own unique character.
+United World Colleges (UWC) is a global educational movement that brings together students from over 80 nations to live together and study at one of 17 campuses around the world.

-Students undertaking their final school years at a United World Colleges campus will study for an International Baccalaureate (IB) while contributing to community projects that benefit the local areas.
+Students undertaking their final school years at a UWC campus will study for a two year, pre university International Baccalaureate (IB) while contributing to community projects that benefit the local areas.

 Who can apply?